tildeclub/site/wiki/source/irc.md

 3. wait for registration email with confirmation code
 4. confirm: `/msg NickServ CONFIRM someCode`

-you might also need to log in/identify: `/msg NickServ IDENTIFY YourPassword`.
+after this, every time you reconnect to irc you will have to identify with nickserv again: `/msg NickServ IDENTIFY YourPassword`.

+weechat tip: NickServ replies and error messages appear in the first buffer `tilde weechat` (use Alt + up/down to switch).

 ## mailing list